 10. Acura Integra or Honda Integra

-A compact coupe from Honda, manufactured worldwide from 1985 to 2006, and is still being produced in Japan today.
-It also won numerous awards for best car.
+A compact coupe from Honda, produced worldwide from 1985 to 2006, and still being produced in Japan today.
+It also won numerous awards as one of the best cars in its class.

 These were some cars that were successful.
-It does not mean they are the best or the most successful.
-Most of those mentioned had recognition in the West.
-There are thousands of car models, and many others in the eyes of the Japanese.
+That does not mean they are the best or the most successful.
+Most of those mentioned were recognized in the West.
+There are thousands of car models, and many others would also be worth mentioning from a Japanese perspective.